Why Do Condoms Have Expiration Dates?

 Here's why it's a good idea to pay attention to them.

 Expiration dates are on tons of household items.
 Maybe you choose to ignore some of them, such as the one on your expensive shampoo and conditioner that you’ve been rationing or the ones listed on entire first row of your spice rack.
-But did you know that condoms have expiration dates too?
+But do you know that condoms have expiration dates too?
 Here’s why it’s a good idea to pay attention to them.

 Condoms have expiration dates because there comes a certain time when they can no longer reliably perform the jobs they were designed for.
 Specifically with condoms, the latex, polyurethane, or polyisoprene they’re made of can wear down over time, becoming fragile and easy to break.
 And for people who rely on condoms to prevent pregnancy or reduce the spread of STIs, a condom that could rip at any moment during sex might not be an ideal condom.